Where to start

-- divide your property and money
+- divide your money and property if you own one

 - apply for a divorce or dissolution if you're married or in a civil partnership